Does Blindness Qualify An Individual For Social Security Disability Benefits?

 $

-Many Americans depend on their ability to see in order to work and make a living.
+Many Americans depend on their ability to work and make a living.
 Having their sight taken away by an accident or illness can result in an inability to provide enough income for their family.
-The Social Security Disability Lawyers with Newlin Disability explain there may be help available for these individuals though.
+The Social Security Disability Lawyers with Newlin Disability explain that there may be help available for these individuals.

-The Social Security Administration (SSA) states that blindness and vision impairment may qualify an individual for disability benefits.
-However, there are certain criteria that must first be met by the patient.
-In order to receive benefits for blindness, an individual most undergo an examination to determine the extent of their condition and if it can be treated.
-A person is considered to suffer from statutory blindness if they have 20/200 vision or less in their good eye while using corrective lenses.
+The Social Security Administration (SSA) states that blindness and vision impairment may qualify individuals for disability benefits.
+However, there are specific criteria that the patient must first meet.
+To receive benefits for blindness, an individual must undergo an examination to determine the extent of their condition and if it can be treated.
+A person is considered to suffer from statutory blindness if they have 20/200 vision or less in their excellent eye while using corrective lenses.

-These benefits still may prove to not be enough for the patient to live comfortably.
-In this case, an individual who is blind may also qualify to receive additional benefits, known as Supplemental Security Income.
-This is money, still paid by the SSA, but is based on need and not on work history.
+These benefits may still not be enough for the patient to live comfortably.
+In this case, an individual who is blind may also qualify for additional benefits, known as Supplemental Security Income.
+The SSA still pays this money but is based on need and not on work history.

-The team of attorneys with Newlin Disability recognize how important Social Security Disability Benefits can prove to be for the blind and are here to help anyone with a visual impairment that is considering applying for such benefits.
+The team of attorneys with Newlin Disability recognize how vital Social Security Disability Benefits can be for the blind and are here to help anyone with a visual impairment considering applying for such benefits.

 Free Case Evaluation